 Activities as part of this class are governed by the Duke Community Standard & adherence is expected.
 In-class quizzes are explicitly to be your own work without any engagement with others or info sources.
 Project work involves a significant amount of team collaborative work.
 It is important that each student contribute equally to their team's efforts.
 Project reviews for a grade must represent the team's own work with proper citations denoting materials that were not the team's own creation.
-Generative AI can be helpful to research concepts however, it is crucial students consult & reference original sources & use their OWN words in project presentations.
+Generative AI can help to research concepts however, it is crucial students consult & reference original sources OWN words in project presentations.

 - See Duke Community Standard website info and your obligation to act regarding it. - Academic dishonesty, including lying, cheating (including plagiarism), or stealing, is a violation of university policy.
-Please visit Duke University Libraries for more information about properly citing sources and avoiding plagiarism. - O I will not lie, cheat, or steal in my academic endeavors; - o I will conduct myself honorably in all my endeavors; and - o I will act if the Standard is compromised
+Please visit Duke University Libraries for more information about properly citing sources and avoiding plagiarism. - o I will not lie, cheat, or steal in my academic endeavors; - o I will conduct myself honorably in all my endeavors; and - o I will act if the Standard is compromised

 Professor & TA are required to report suspected Duke Community Standard violations to the Office of Student Conduct for further review.
-We will observe Duke's current policy classroom rules to keep us safe. (adapted per any Duke semester policy changes).
-Do not eat or drink in the classroom.
+We will observe Duke's current policy classroom rules. (adapted per Duke semester policy changes).
+Do not eat or drink in the classroom per building rules.
 Sit in the same seat each class once teams are formed.